-The evaluator is reminded that the objective of each description is to provide potential consumers of the TOE with a high-level view of how the developer intends to satisfy each SER and that the descriptions therefore should not be intends to satisfy each SFR and that the descriptions therefore should not be overly detailed.
-Often several SFRs will be implemented in one context; for instance a password authentication mechanism may implement FIA_UAU.1, FIA_SOS.1 and FIA_UID.1.
+The evaluator is reminded that the objective of each description is to provide potential consumers of the TOE with a high-level view of how the developer intends to satisfy each SFR and that the descriptions therefore should not be overly detailed.
+Often several SFRs will be implemented in one context; for instance a password authentication mechanism may implement FIA SOS.1 and FIA UID.1.
 Therefore usually the TSS will not consist of a long list with texts for each single SFR, but complete groups of SFRs may be covered by one text passage.

-For a composed TOE, the evaluator also determines that it is clear which component provides each SFR or how the components combine to meet each against interference and logical tampering.
+For a composed TOE, the evaluator also determines that it is clear which component provides each SFR or how the components combine to meet each SFR.